mortezakowkabi/jcb-persian-documentation/028-How-to-change-exported-values-and-setup-custom-import-options.md

 [00:02:51](https://www.youtube.com/watch?v=fau5mZ6naLc&t=00h02m51s)

-You may want to replace certain database codes (like “AUS”) with full names (“Australia”) during export.
+You may want to replace certain database codes (like "AUS") with full names ("Australia") during export.
 This can be done programmatically in the **getExportData** method.

 ---